cgtrout/MSFS-PyScriptManager/readme.md

      ![image](https://github.com/user-attachments/assets/13a472df-3aa1-4977-8001-cc7ec6170d92)
   - NEW: Now has an optional community toolbar addon for those in VR see: [Community Addon Guide](https://github.com/cgtrout/MSFS-PyScriptManager/blob/community-connection/Docs/Community_Addon_Guide.md)
   - Note that this script **must** be running for the print functionality to work as it functions as a print server.
   - There is a script called "virtual_pos_TEST.py" that can be run to test the printer.
+Run this in conjunction with the "virtual_pos_printer" script to test.
 If everything is working correctly you should see popups with a test message every five seconds.
+Close the test script to end the testing.
   - Notes can be dragged with left mouse click (hold).
 Right-click to close a note.
   - Use Ctrl+MouseWheel up/down to resize a note (with mouse cursor on top of note).
   - Use Ctrl+Shift+P shortcut to define a new note spawning location (it will use the current mouse position).